Understanding HIPAA for Mental Health, The Ultimate Guide

 HIPAA states that all healthcare providers that engage in covered transactions have to comply.
 These are the type of transactions like claims, eligibility, payments, benefits coordination, and others.
 To be 100% sure, check if you are a covered entity with the official tool.

-Don’t do a happy dance just yet.
+What happens if you’re not a covered entity?Don’t do a happy dance just yet.
 You still have to abide by your ethics code, which also obliges you to protect your patients’ information.
 It’s just that HIPAA provides more or less comprehensive standards for the security of electronic patient information, so you might as well use them.

 What happens if I don’t comply?